szting/abc-career-atlas/README.md

 2. Review the specific manager class documentation
 3. Ensure all data files are properly formatted JSON
 4. Verify API keys are correctly set
+5. Use the session state debug view to inspect current state

 ## Contributing